David Burrowes: Shadow Justice Minister

-Post 2010 Election
+Post 2010 election

 He was re-elected in 2010 with a majority of 7626, a swing of 7.2%.
 He was appointed Parliamentary Private Secretary (PPS) to Francis Maude MP, Minister to the Cabinet Office and Oliver Letwin, Minister responsible for Government Policy.
-In September 2010, Burrowes was reappointed as PPS to Letwin, providing support to Letwin's policy role across government and in particular in relation to drugs and alcohol treatment reform and future policy development.
+In September 2010, Burrowes was reappointed as PPS to Letwin, providing support to Letwin's policy role across government and in particular about drugs and alcohol treatment reform and future policy development.

 In September 2012, Burrowes was made Parliamentary Private Secretary to Owen Paterson, Secretary of State for Environment, Food and Rural Affairs.
 He retained his advisory role with Oliver Letwin on the issue of drug and alcohol policy.

 In 2013, he called for the Attorney General to review the sentence passed on former Cabinet Minister Chris Huhne which he regarded as too lenient.

 He was a prominent opponent of the Government's proposals to introduce same-sex marriage into England and Wales, and helped establish the Coalition for Marriage against its adoption.
 He is reported as saying that it would risk leading to an "adulterer's charter", but his call for a referendum to be held on the issue was ignored.

-At the general election in 2015 Burrowes was elected for a third term and retained the same share of the vote won in 2010.
+At the general election in 2015, Burrowes was elected for a third term and retained the same share of the vote won in 2010.
 He was Co-Chair of the Complex Needs and Dual Diagnosis APPG (All-Party Parliamentary Group), Protection of Cultural Heritage APPG, and Stem Cell Transplantation.
-He was also an officer of the following APPGs – Cyprus, Human Trafficking, Religious Education, Sickle Cell and Thalassaemia, Refugees and Ending Homelessness.
+He was also an officer of the following APPGs – Cyprus, Human Trafficking, Religious Education, Sickle Cell and Thalassaemia, Refugees, and Ending Homelessness.
 He is Co-Chair of the Complex Needs and Dual Diagnosis APPG, Protection of Cultural Heritage APPG, and Stem Cell Transplantation.

-In 2015 Burrowes was elected to the Home Affairs Select Committee and re-elected as Executive Member of the Conservative MPs' backbench 1922 Committee and Chairman of its Justice Committee.
-He spoke on a number of issues which led to changes in Government policy and legislation: he called for more Syrian refugees to be accepted in the UK; he successfully led the cross party opposition to assisted suicide and the relaxation of Sunday Trading laws, and he supported the blanket ban on the supply of so-called 'legal highs'.
+In 2015, Burrowes was elected to the Home Affairs Select Committee and re-elected as Executive Member of the Conservative MPs' backbench 1922 Committee and Chairman of its Justice Committee.
+He spoke on several issues which led to changes in Government policy and legislation: he called for more Syrian refugees to be accepted in the UK; he successfully led the cross party opposition to assisted suicide and the relaxation of Sunday Trading laws, and he supported the blanket ban on the supply of so-called 'legal highs'.

 Burrowes supported leaving the European Union in the 2016 referendum; his constituency voted Remain by 62.1%.

 Burrowes's registered members' interests are listed on Theyworkforyou.com, and local donations on Searchthemoney.com.
 Donors include Christian Action Research and Education.